mmaguero/twitter-analysis/README.md

 ## virtualenv

-First make sure `pip` and `virtualenv` are installed.
-Then create a virtual environment in the root dir by running:
+First create a virtual environment in the root dir by running:

-`virtualenv env`
+`python3 -m venv venv`

 then activate the virtual env with

-`source env/bin/activate`
+`source venv/bin/activate`

 (to get out of the virtualenv, run `deactivate`)